jzolo22/testing-practice/testNotes.md

 > want to have a very tight feedback loop and as few dependencies as possible

+> the more the tests resemble the way the software works, the better

+## **Testing Pyramid**
+- Unit Test at bottom (spend most time here)
+- Integration tests
+- E2E tests

 ## **Basic Test Example**
 ```js
 const expected = true